cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query the newest timestamp), default `'events_h'`.
 - Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
 - Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query select(s) with "explain " to display query plan instead of executing the real query.
 Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by newline ("select\n" --> "explain select\n")
 - Set `GHA2DB_OLDFMT` for `gha2db` tool to make it use old pre-2015 GHA JSONs format (instead of a new one used by GitHub Archives from 2015-01-01).
+It is usable for GH events starting from 2012-07-01.
 - Set `GHA2DB_EXACT` for `gha2db` tool to make it process only repositories listed as "orgs" parameter, by their full names, like for example 3 repos: "GoogleCloudPlatform/kubernetes,kubernetes,kubernetes/kubernetes"
 - Set `GHA2DB_SKIPLOG` for any tool to skip logging output to `gha_logs` table.
 - Set `GHA2DB_LOCAL` for `gha2db_sync` tool to make it prefix call to other tools with "./" (so it will use other tools binaries from the current working directory instead of `/usr/bin/`).
 Local mode uses "./metrics/{{project}}/" to search for metrics files.
 Otherwise "/etc/gha2db/metrics/{{project}}/" is used.